Common Questions

 How do I get my prescription refilled?

-Patients not seen in the past 3 months may be asked to schedule an office appointment prior to a medication being refilled.
+Patients not seen in the past 3 months may be asked to schedule an appointment prior to a medication being refilled.
 Your psychiatric provider has the right to decline any refill request until you are seen.
 Medications will not be refilled on the weekends, holidays or after hours.

 If prior authorization is required, your psychiatric provider will respond to the request from your insurance company.
 These requests can take up to 2 weeks to process by your insurance company.
 Neither your psychiatric provider nor Oregon Counseling LLC is responsible for your insurance company’s decision to pay for your medication.